Built-in types

 float

-is a double-precision floating point number, similar to C's double
+float is a double-precision floating point number, similar to C's double or

 bool